 - Victim was a judge or federal enforcement agent

 - Victim was a child under the age of 12

-- The defendant killed a person they kidnapped or held hostage
+- Defendant killed a person they kidnapped or held hostage

-- Use of an explosive, chemical, biological, or radiological weapon
+- Use of an explosive or chemical weapon

-- The defendant was trying to avoid arrest or prosecution or trying to escape from custody
+- Defendant was trying to avoid arrest or prosecution

 - Participation in the crime was relatively minor